-is an upcoming side-scrolling, auto-runner platformer video game developed by Nintendo for mobile phones.
-It is scheduled for release first on iOS in December 2016, and for Android at a later date.
+is a side-scrolling, auto-runner platformer video game developed by Nintendo for mobile phones.
 The game will be free-to-play, with additional in-app content to purchase.

 Super Mario Run will play as a side-scrolling, auto-runner platformer game.
 The player controls Mario as he automatically runs from left to right.
 The player must tap the touch screen to make Mario jump.
 The longer the screen is touched, the higher Mario jumps.
 Like other side-scrolling Super Mario games, the player must maneuver Mario over gaps, onto enemies, and into coins to collect them.
 The end goal is for the player to safely get Mario through the level in the fastest time possible.

 In addition to the main game, there is a separate "Toad Rally" game mode where players can challenge "ghost" versions of other player's play throughs of levels, similar to the time attack modes found in most Mario Kart entries.
 Playing either game mode earn the player coins that can be used to buy items for creating and customizing their own "Mushroom Kingdom" in a separate, third gameplay mode.